Probiotics For Bloating

 So what could probiotics have to do with bloating, and how might they help?

-Therefore, the hundreds of thousands of species and strains of bacteria in your body play an important role in your health.
+Therefore, the hundreds of thousands of species and strains in your body play an important role in your health.
 Making sure your bacteria is well-balanced between the 'good' and the 'bad' is thought to be essential in maintaining strong and healthy digestive and immune systems.
 Research has shown that an imbalance of good and bad bacteria in the gut, known as dysbiosis, can result in a number of digestive health conditions such as;

 An imbalance of good and bad bacteria can be addressed with a probiotic supplement